7 steps to becoming a CFO in Singapore

-To begin your journey and tick all the boxes of a recruiter, here are seven steps on how to become a CFO and how to guide your career path to acquire the skills you’ll need:
+To begin your journey and tick all the boxes of a recruiter, here are seven steps on how to become a Chief Financial Officer (CFO) and how to guide your career path to acquire the skills you’ll need.

 1. Gain broad financial experience

-Before you even consider how to become a CFO, you'll need a firm grasp of the fundamentals of budgeting, analysis, compliance, risk management and other accounting principals.
+Before you even consider the questions of how to become a CFO, you'll need a firm grasp of the fundamentals of budgeting, analysis, compliance, risk management and other accounting principals.

 As a CFO, your job will be to ensure that the CEO and board's decisions are financially sound, both in regard to resources available and regulatory compliance.
 Having solid financial experience makes you more apt to make these judgments.